larenteria/portfolio/README.md

 # portfolio

-WAIT!
-If you're here instead of checking this out check out the new website: https://larenteria.github.io/portfolio-website/
+WAIT!!!
+If you're here, instead of checking this out, go to the new website: https://larenteria.github.io/portfolio-website/

 QUICK UPDATES:
 - Chess logic now fully implemented.
 Works as a simple two player game